 For records of judicial separations see Divorce Records.

 Historically if a man deserted his wife and/or his children, he was committing a criminal offence.
 His details may have been published in police gazettes.
 See Police Gazettes.
 If he was apprehended, he would be charged and have to face a court.
-See Court Records.
+See Courts.
 This may have been reported in the newspapers.
 See Newspapers, Magazines and Journals.

 If a wife left her husband, the husband may have put a legal notice in a newspaper saying that he was not responsible for her debts.
 See Newspapers, Magazines and Journals.